piyushtanksale00/piyushtanksale00.github.io/_posts/2014-3-3-Hello-World.md

 Thus making it possible to connect non-human things to humans, using the same network technology which sends the packets allowing the user to share information on devices connected to it.

 Now lets take a look at a brief history and future of Internet of Things.

+## History of IoT Devices.

+The IoT Devices was conceptualized way before then we think.
+A Coca-Cola vending machine was modified in "Carnegie Mellon University" in the year 1982 thus making it the first "ARPANET" connected appliance.
+In the year 1991 Mark Weiser wrote a paper on ubiquitous computing naming, "The Computer of 21st Century".
+In the Year 1994, Reza Raji described the concept in IEEE Spectrum as"moving small packets of data to a large set of nodes to integrate and automate everything from home devices to entire industries".
+Many Companies proposed solutions like Microsoft's at Work or Novell's NEST.
+This IoT Field gained momentum when Bill Joy thought of Device to Device communication as part of his "Six Webs" framework, presented at WEF at Davos in 1999.

+The term IoT or Internet of Things was minted by Kevin Ashton of Procter & Gamble or lately cassed as MIT's Auto-ID Center, in 1999.
+He prefers the phrase "Internet for Things".
+At that time, he viewed Radio-Frequency identification(RFID) as essential for IoT.
+Which would allow computer to manage all indivisual devices.